aimhubio/aimos/docs/source/apps/experiment_tracker.rst

 Installation
 ------------
-Installed out of the box with as part of default Aim installation.
+Installed out of the box with as part of default AimOS installation.
 Users can unregister and replace with any other app.

 Usage
 =====
-The Aim default experiment tracker app usage is straightforward.
+The AimOS default experiment tracker app usage is straightforward.
 Users just need to integrate the Run and the

 Integrate with code